top of page

 Director of Membership and Outreach

 There is nothing more politically fulfilling than success working towards a common goal.
 I believe in the work Hell’s Kitchen Democrats does to promote community engagement supporting Democratic principles and ideals.
 I am an 19-year resident of Hell’s Kitchen committed to helping my community as a part of my Block Association, HKNC (Hell’s Kitchen Neighborhood Coalition), Community Board 4 and member of HK Dems.
 Over 65% of registered voters in our area are Democrats and now is a wonderful opportunity to further activate that large base in the hopes to promote even greater voter participation and general awareness of Democratic community initiatives.
 I hope to help strengthen membership, expand political and community opportunities and continue supporting our local, state and national Democratic officials.
 Our club has educated and engaged members and I hope to be a part of HK Dem’s trajectory upward promoting ourselves as not just an informational and political resource but a community resource, as well.
-Everyone in our club and all our views, within the spectrum of democratic principles, deserve respect and I commit to promote fairness and transparency at the executive level.
-I look forward to continuing in the role of Director of Membership and Outreach of Hell’s Kitchen Democrats.
+Everyone in our club and all our views, within the spectrum of democratic principles, deserves respect.
+I commit to promote fairness and transparency at the executive level.
+I look forward to serving in the role of Director of Membership and Outreach of Hell’s Kitchen Democrats

 Director of Communications